-This year we have included in our scope 3 emissions details on the nights individuals in our business spent in hotel stays.
+Included in our scope 3 emissions are details on the nights individuals in our business spent in hotel stays.
 We have used the Defra combined value of London and the UK values.
 This is confirmed as part of our Scope 3 Inventory, since we acknowledge under PPN that a non-materiality clause is not accepted.